typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 ## What it does?

-The plugin will replaces the default HTML theme with a built-in Markdown theme.
+The plugin replaces the default HTML theme with a built-in Markdown theme.

 ## Installation